mzki/erago/README.md

 ### Starting Game

+To start Game
+1. prepare extra resources, user scripts on `ELA` and game data schema table on `CSV`.
-To start Game, just runs the executable binary (click .exe file on Windows).
+2. run the executable binary (click .exe file on Windows) on direcotry with above.

 ## Build binary from source

-Requires `Go 1.12 >`.
+Requires `Go 1.15` or higher.

 You can use `go get` to fetch the repository.